 Tracking Error Risk.
 The Fund may be subject to tracking error, which is the divergence of the Fund's performance from that of the Underlying Index.
 Tracking error may occur because of differences between the securities and other instruments held in the Fund's portfolio and those included in the Underlying Index, pricing differences, transaction costs incurred by the Fund, the Fund's holding of uninvested cash, differences in timing of the accrual of or the valuation of dividends or interest. the requirements to maintain passthrough tax treatment, portfolio transactions carried out to minimize the distribution of capital gains to shareholders, acceptance of custom baskets, changes to the Underlying Index or the costs to the Fund of complying with various new or existing regulatory requirements.
 This risk may be heightened during times of increased market volatility or other unusual market conditions.
-Tracking error also may result because the Fund incurs fees and expenses, while the Underlying Index does not
+Tracking error also may result because the Fund incurs fees and expenses, while the Underlying Index does not.

-Value Securities Risk.
+Value Strategy Risk.
 Securities issued by companies that may be perceived as undervalued may fail to appreciate for long periods of time and may never realize their full potential value.
-Value securities have generally performed better than non-value securities during periods of economic recovery (although there is no assurance that they will continue to do so).
-Value securities may go in and out of favor over time.
+The Index Provider may be unsuccessful in applying a factor that emphasizes such securities.
+Although the value style of investing has generally outperformed non-value investing styles during periods of economic recovery, there may be periods when the value style of investing is out of favor, thus causing the Fund's performance to suffer.